 - Messy process.
 Polishing with a power trowel can be a little messy because it MUST be done wet (there are no dual options like there are with planetary grinding).
 Some projects with high-end finishes on the walls or adjacent floors or, a sensitive environment make this method less desirable - and in some cases unacceptable due to the splashing of slurry and the wet floor requirement.

 - Proper ventilation required!
 A power trowel is usually equipped with gasoline or propane engines - which of course emit exhaust fumes.
-Exhaust fumes in the open is not a problem, but in small, enclosed environments - proper ventilation is required.
-An in some cases (like working in an occupied building or medical facilities) you would be banned from using this type of equipment.
+Exhaust fumes in the open are not a problem, but in small, enclosed environments - proper ventilation is required.
+And in some cases (like working in an occupied building or medical facilities) you would be banned from using this type of equipment.
 In these special cases, a planetary grinder would be your only option.

 - No exposed aggregate!
 Ride on-trowels do NOT have the downward pressure needed to aggressively cut the floor in order to expose aggerate or even produce a "salt & pepper" finish (small flecks of stone exposed).
 Which is typically only achieved with planetary grinders.
 So if you are using the power trowel method and want exposed aggregate - you must first cut the floor with coarse diamond grit using a planetary grinder.
 Which of course just adds complexity and cost to your process.